 Concession tickets are available for matinee screenings only at BFI Southbank, at £10 for BFI Patrons, Champions and Members, and £12 for general public.

-Our popular £5 tickets are available for 16-25 year olds on the day of screening only, for both BFI Player and BFI Southbank – and in advance for handpicked films.
+Our popular £5 tickets are available for 16-25 year olds, for both BFI Player and BFI Southbank.
 Sign up for your free 25 & Under account if you haven’t done so.